nasa/openmct/API.md

 The Open MCT framework public api can be utilized by building the application (`gulp install`) and then copying the file from `dist/main.js` to your directory of choice.

-Open MCT supports AMD, CommonJS, and standard browser loading; it's easy to use in your project.
+Open MCT supports AMD, CommonJS, and loading via a script tag; it's easy to use in your project.
+The [`openmct`]{@link module:openmct} module is exported via AMD and CommonJS, and is also exposed as `openmct` in the global scope if loaded via a script tag.

 ## Overview